PhotoBookTemple/PhotoBook/README.md

 This is a Photobook App.
 User can take picture and save with a caption.
-Application will show some relevant information when.
+Application will show some relevant information.
 It will display information such as timestamp and temperature of when picture was taken, altitude and location of where picture was taken.